AllramEst83/CodedByKay.BondBridge.JwtAuth/README.md

 ### Configuration
 Customize your JWT authentication by modifying the parameters passed to AddJwtAuthentication:

-- secretKey: Your secret key for signing tokens.
+- `secretKey`: Your secret key for signing tokens.
-- issuer: The issuer of the token.
+- `issuer`: The issuer of the token.
-- audience: The audience of the token.
+- `audience`: The audience of the token.

 ### Contributing
 Contributions to the JwtAuthExtension library are welcome.
 Please follow the standard fork-and-pull request workflow.